NethServer/nethserver-letsencrypt/README.rst

 - ``LetsEncryptDomains``: comma-separated list of domains added to certificate SAN field
 - ``LetsEncryptChallenge``: challenge to use for validating the certificate, default is ``http``.
   It accepts also values like ``dns-<provider>``.
 Where ``<provider>`` is the name of the DNS provider.
-  See full list of available DNS plugins by executing ``certbot -h certonly``.
+  See the full list of available DNS provider plugins by executing ``certbot -h certonly``.
   More info at https://certbot.eff.org/docs/using.html?highlight=dns#dns-plugins.

 DNS challenge